USRSE/usrse.github.io/pages/ag/dmv-rse.md

 # Membership

-DMV-RSE is open to anyone who considers themselves a research software engineer and lives in the DMV area, regardless of job title or domain.
+DMV-RSE is open to anyone who considers themselves a research software engineer or ally and lives in the DMV area, regardless of job title or domain.
 This includes workers in academic research (students, postdocs, and professors), as well as RSE professionals in government, industry and other sectors (e.g. non-profit orgs).

 To stay informed, please: